How to start freelancing?

 If not, ehh …

-Stay professional and do everything you can to make your client happy, but if you’ve done a good job to the best of your knowledge and the client doesn’t act reasonable or expects something you didn’t agree on, it’s time to wash your hands of the whole thing and never work with that person or company again.
+Stay professional and do everything you can to make your client happy, but if you’ve done a good job to the best of your knowledge and skills and the client doesn’t act reasonable or expects something you didn’t agree on, it’s time to wash your hands of the whole thing and never work with that person or company again.

 But in my extensive experience with freelancing, the vast majority of clients are more than reasonable.